Alaqian/rubicks-cube/README.md

 - `1` represents rotating the face anti-clockwise
 - `2` represents rotating the face 180 degrees (or 2 clockwise/anti-clockwise rotations in a row)

 With 6 total faces, with 3 moves per face, there are a total of 18 moves.
 'F0' would be rotating the front face clockwise.
-'L1' would be to rotate the left face anti-clockwise as if you are facing the cube.
+'L1' would be to rotate the left face anti-clockwise as if you are facing the left face.

+Every rotation would change the colors on all the other faces except the face directly opposite to the face being rotated.
+Rotating the front face would not effect the back face, the right face would not change the left face and rotating the up face woould not change the down face.